densh/densh.github.com/quasiquotes.md

     scala> val tree = q"i am { $aquasiquote }"
     tree: universe.Tree = i.am(a.quasiquote)

 This operation is also known as unquoting.
-Whenever you unquote an expression of `Tree` type in a quasiquote it will substitute that tree into that location.
+Whenever you unquote an expression of `Tree` type in a quasiquote it will *structurally substitute* that tree into that location.
 Most of the time such substitution between quotes is equivalent to textual substitution of the source code.

 Similarly one can structurally deconstruct a tree using unquoting in pattern matching: